 An individual or HUF can claim exemption under Section 54F for long term capital gains on sale of any asset other than a residential house by investing in one residential house property within specified period.
 However the tax benefit can not be claimed if the tax payer has more than one residential house on the date of sale of such asset other than the one being acquired to claim the exemption.
 So in order to avoid applicability of this restriction under section 54F the additional house can be owned in the name of an HUF.

 Like an individual an HUF is also allowed to claim tax benefits for certain payments made.
 The HUF can pay life insurance premium on the life of its members and clam the tax benefits under section 80C.
 So in case your limit of Section 80 C of Rs.
 1.50 lakhs gets exhausted, you can pay the life insurance premium on the life of any member of HUF and claim it here.

 Though HUF is not allowed to open a PPF account in its name, it can still claim the tax benefits for making contribution in the PPF account of its members.
-The HUF can also make investments in Equity Linked Saving Schemes (ELSS), tax saving fixed deposits and in National Saving Certificates.
+The HUF can also make investments in Equity Linked Saving Schemes (ELSS) and in tax saving fixed deposits.

 Due to ever rising premiums of health insurance even the present limit of Rs.
 25,000/- under Section 80D is insufficient for buying health insurance for whole of the family.
 In such situation, your HUF can come to your rescue.
 You can pay health insurance premium of some of your family members from HUF and claim the benefit in HUF separately upto Rs.
 25,000/-.
 If it has a member who is senior citizen the limit goes upto Rs.
 50,000/-.